-For ftServer systems running ftSSS for VMware vSphere, provide a computer to act as a management PC.
+For ftServer systems running VMware ESX, provide a computer to act as a management PC.
 Also provide a serial cable to connect the management PC to the ftServer system, or provide some other way to connect to the ftServer system through a serial connection.
 After you install the operating system and ftSSS, at times, you may be unable to use the monitor, mouse, and keyboard directly attached to the system.

-• Rack space planning
+Rack space planning